oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 	$ ocihpc deploy –-stack IntelWorkshop –-compartment-id <your_compartment_ocid>

 4. You can locate your Compartment OCID by following these steps:

 	a.
 Log into your OCI tenancy using the credentials provided to you

 	b.
-Click the hamburger menu in the top right-hand corner, and scroll down to IdentityCompartments
+Click the hamburger menu in the top right-hand corner, and scroll down to Identity > Compartments

  	c.
 Copy your Compartment OCID by clicking the "Copy" button shown below

 5. The ocihpc deploy command shown above will generate a deployment name that consists of <stack_name>-<current_directory>-<random_number>.
 The output to this command will look something like this: